TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Title Spelling Reference
 ========================

-This is a list of words and how they should be used in the title.
+This is a list of words and how they should be used in a title.

-Most words are capitalized in the title.
+Most words in a title are capitalized.
 Exceptions are **articles, prepositions** and **conjunctions** with less than 4 letters and a few exceptions like acronyms (all caps) or words that use capital letters within a word (e.g. stdWrap, TypoScript).